 It is a reminder that we cannot receive too often.
 Holiness does not depend on human merit, culture, personality, effort, or achievement.
 It is entirely God’s creation and gift.

 God needs no Zealots to bring about the kingdom by force.
 Jude, like all the saints, is the saint of the impossible: Only God can create his divine life in human beings.
 And God wills to do so, for all of us

 To conclude the Jude Thaddeus Facts, Thaddeus (also known as Judas (but not Judas the Betrayer), son of James and Lebbaeus): Thaddeus (also referred to as Saint Jude in the Catholic church) is believed to have been the nickname or surname of Judas.

 There is some confusion as to whether Thaddeus was the brother or son of James but it is known that they were related.
 Thaddeus is known as a disciple of three names being that he is referred to as Thaddeus, Judas, and Lebbaeus.

-#7.
-The devotion to Jude as the patron saint of desperate causes started during what century?
+#10.
+Saint Jude is the patron saint of desperate cases and lost causes in what church?